Oxford-Data-Processes/rtg-automotive/README.md

 TO DO:

+Create RDS database which is a replica of the S3 data, but with ACID transactions.
+Use RDS as app backend.

 Add feature lets user upload an Excel (list ) of custom_labels to update or inspect

 Updating pricing, when they end, lots of edits of data